L-LYR/toy-stream/Readme.md

 # stream

-> try to use goroutines to construct a concurrent stream liberary
+use goroutines to construct a concurrent stream liberary, just a toy.

+TODO: Refactor with go generics.